-- (1) Impact of the Proposed Technology Relative to State of the Art (25%) This criterion involves consideration of the following factors: - Whether the Applicant proposes quantitative material and/or technology metrics that demonstrate the potential for a transformational and disruptive (not incremental) advancement in one or more energy-related fields; - Whether the Applicant demonstrates a profound understanding of the current stateof-the-art and presents an innovative technical approach to significantly improve performance over the current state-of-the-art; and - Whether the Applicant demonstrates an awareness of competing commercial and emerging technologies and identifies how its proposed concept/technology provides significant improvement over these other solutions.
+- (1) Impact of the Proposed Technology Relative to State of the Art (50%) This criterion involves consideration of the following factors: - Whether the Applicant proposes quantitative material and/or technology metrics that demonstrate the potential for a transformational and disruptive (not incremental) advancement in one or more energy-related fields; - Whether the Applicant demonstrates a profound understanding of the current stateof-the-art and presents an innovative technical approach to significantly improve performance over the current state-of-the-art;

-- (2) Overall Scientific and Technical Merit (25%) This criterion involves consideration of the following factors: - Whether the Applicant proposes work that is unique and innovative; - Whether the Applicant proposes work that is high risk but feasible; - Whether the Applicant demonstrates a sound technical approach to accomplish the proposed RD&D objectives; - Whether the Applicant envisions a project outcome and deliverables that are clearly defined; - Whether the Applicant presents a technology development plan that demonstrates credible and well-justified technical potential to meet or exceed the Primary Technical Targets and Secondary Technical Targets in Section I.B.4 of the FOA; and - Whether the Applicant proposes a strong and convincing technology development strategy, including a feasible pathway to transition the program results to the next logical stage of RD&D or directly into industrial development and deployment. - (3) Qualifications, Experience, and Capabilities of the Proposed Project Team (25%) This criterion involves consideration of the following factors: - Whether the Principal Investigator and proposed technical team have the skill and expertise needed to successfully execute the project plan; - Whether the Applicant has prior experience which demonstrates an ability to perform RD&D of similar risk and complexity; - Whether the Applicant has worked together with its teaming partners on prior projects or programs; and - Whether the Applicant has adequate access to equipment and facilities necessary to accomplish the RD&D effort and/or clearly explain how it intends to obtain access to necessary equipment and facilities. - (4) Soundness of Management Plan (25%) This criterion involves consideration of the following factors: - Whether the Applicant presents a workable plan to manage people and resources;
+- Whether the Applicant demonstrates an awareness of competing commercial and emerging technologies and identifies how its proposed concept/technology provides significant improvement over these other solutions; - Whether the Applicant proposes a meaningful improvement in the final fuel energy yield (in GJ·ha-1·yr-1) and final fuel carbon yield (in tonne carbon·ha-1·yr-1) over traditional biofuels crops (§I.B Table 1) as a result of implementing their developed organism and convincingly justifies/details the derivation and calculations used to produce these metrics and how they result from the proposed technology/concept in the PETRO Yield Workbook.
+Note: Applicants must download the PETRO Yield Workbook template as provided by ARPA-E, modify per the included instructions in the PETRO Yield Workbook, and attach with the Full Application submission; and - Whether the Applicant demonstrates that the proposed technology can be deployed at scale in a cost effective manner and convincingly justifies their analysis in the PETRO Cost Workbook.
+Note: Applicants must download the PETRO Cost Analysis Workbook template and modify it as described in the included instructions in the PETRO Cost Analysis Workbook and attach with the Full Application submission. - (2) Overall Scientific and Technical Merit (20%) This criterion involves consideration of the following factors: - Whether the Applicant proposes work that is unique and innovative; - Whether the Applicant proposes work that is high risk but feasible; - Whether the Applicant demonstrates a sound technical approach to accomplish the proposed RD&D objectives; - Whether the Applicant envisions a project outcome and deliverables that are clearly defined; - Whether the Applicant presents a technology development plan that demonstrates credible and well-justified technical potential to meet or exceed the Primary Technical Targets and Secondary Technical Targets in Section I.B.4 of the FOA; and - Whether the Applicant proposes a strong and convincing technology development strategy, including a feasible pathway to transition the program results to the next logical stage of RD&D or directly into industrial development and deployment.

-- Whether the Applicant proposes to allocate appropriate levels of people and resources to tasks; - Whether the Applicant identifies major technical RD&D risks and clearly defines feasible, adequately planned mitigation efforts; and - Whether the proposed schedule is reasonable.
+- (3) Qualifications, Experience, and Capabilities of the Proposed Project Team (15%) This criterion involves consideration of the following factors: - Whether the Principal Investigator and proposed technical team have the skill and expertise needed to successfully execute the project plan; - Whether the Applicant has prior experience which demonstrates an ability to perform RD&D of similar risk and complexity; - Whether the Applicant has worked together with its teaming partners on prior projects or programs; and - Whether the Applicant has adequate access to equipment and facilities necessary to accomplish the RD&D effort and/or clearly explain how it intends to obtain access to necessary equipment and facilities. - (4) Soundness of Management Plan (15%) This criterion involves consideration of the following factors: - Whether the Applicant presents a workable plan to manage people and resources; - Whether the Applicant proposes to allocate appropriate levels of people and resources to tasks; - Whether the Applicant identifies major technical RD&D risks and clearly defines feasible, adequately planned mitigation efforts; and - Whether the proposed schedule is reasonable.